[How to] Measure Moisture Content in Concrete Slabs + Video

 moisture content in concrete slabs

-The last thing any commercial flooring contractor wants to deal with is redoing a job.
+No commercial flooring contractor wants to redo a job.
 That costs time and money.

 Checking moisture content in a concrete slab is an absolute necessity before flooring is installed

-Measuring moisture content in concrete slabs isn’t the same as it is for other materials, such as wood.
-Testing for moisture in a concrete slab requires a different type of investigation and obtaining different measurements.
+Unlike other materials such as wood, measuring moisture content in concrete slabs requires specialized methods and unique measurements.
+Testing for moisture in a concrete slab requires a different type of investigation and obtaining different type of measurement.

 Why is concrete relative humidity testing the preferred method for concrete slabs?